🌐 EN | πŸ‡―πŸ‡΅ JP | Last sync: 2025-11-16

 CV Mean: 0.893 (+/- 0.012)

-benefits of autolog: Parameters, metrics, and models are automatically logged, preventing manual logging errors.
+Advantages of Autolog: Parameters, metrics, and models are recorded automatically, preventing mistakes in manual logging code.

 import mlflow